 keawakapu beach

 Search no further than Keawakapu Beach.
-Situated at the end of South Kihei in Wailea, it features spellbinding views of the outlying islands and Maui’s own Puʻu Olai.
-The west side of the beach offers a grassy expanse to drop anchor on land (cooler, towel, and book), while the waves here are clear enough to, well, read underwater.
-Stop at one of the many snorkel shops for gear rentals; in between naps slip into the sea to gaze at the island’s marine treasures.
-Don’t despair when hunger strikes: Two restaurants—5 Palms and Sarento’s—sit on the beach, while Zack’s Deli and General Store at the Mana Kai offers everything from chicken curry to tropical fruit.
-Back on sand, keep an eye peeled for a whale’s tail: This is Humpback territory.
+Situated at the end of South Kihei in Wailea, it features spellbinding views of the outlying islands and Maui’s own Puʻu Olaʻi.
+The north end of the beach offers a grassy expanse to drop anchor on land (a.k.a cooler, towel, and book), while the waves here are clear enough to, well, read underwater.
+Stop at one of the many snorkel shops for gear rentals; in between naps, slip into the sea to gaze at the island’s marine treasures.
+Back on the sand, keep an eye peeled for a whale’s tail: This is Humpback whale territory.

 line